hafedhmhammdi/prometheus-grafana-openshift-430/docs/02-install-operators/README.md

 # Install Prometheus and Grafana Operators

-Install the Prometheus and Grafana Operators as given below
+As the default dashboards can't be modified, to make custom dashboards, it is required to install Prometheus and Grafana Operators in another namespace.

+The steps are as given below

 ## Install Prometheus Operators

-1. Run the below command to create namespance
+1. Run the below command to create a namespance

 ```
 oc new-project dev-gan-ns